merlijne77/merlijne77/README.md

 💻 I am a self taught Developer
 📚 Constantly learning
 📝 Focus lies on Desktop/Mobile applications
- for healthcare and building electronic circuits for fun 🔭 Currently Working on an animatronic (King Boo) (Paper Mache, electronic circuit and code)
+  and building electronic circuits for fun
+🔭 Currently Working on an animatronic (King Boo) (Paper Mache, electronic circuit and code)
 🌱 Currently doing the Python career Track on Datacamp